shravanasati/atomic/README.md

 - Benchmarks programs easily with just one command, no extra code needed
 - Export the results in markdown, json and text formats
 - Universal support, you can benchmark any shell command
-- Choose the number of iterations to perform
+- Choose the number of runs to perform
 - Detailed benchmark summary at the end
 - Fast and reliable